wp-plugins/popupally/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.4.0 =
+* Change cookie value to "disable" avoid being mistaken for malicious value.
+No action is required after update.

 = 1.3.9 =
 * Update PopupAlly description.
 No action is required after update.